Netflix: Awards

+In July 2026, Netflix received 111 Primetime Emmy Award nominations.

 Criticism

-In 2024, Netflix discontinued its cheapest ad-free plan.
+In 2024, Netflix discontinued its cheapest ad-free Basic plan.
 Users who were on the plan would have to pay extra for the next cheapest ad-free plan.

-Customers have complained about price increases in Netflix offerings dating back to the company's decision to separate its DVD rental and streaming services, which was quickly reversed.
+Customers of Netflix have complained about price increases in Netflix offerings dating back to the company's decision to separate its DVD rental and streaming services, which was quickly reversed.
 As Netflix increased its streaming output, it has faced calls to limit accessibility to graphic violence and include viewer advisories for issues such as sensationalism and promotion of pseudoscience.
 Netflix's content has also been criticized by disability rights movement advocates for lack of closed captioning quality.
+The launch of ad-supported plans has also been criticized by some subscribers as undermining Netflix's once ad-free experience.

+Netflix has also faced criticism for complying with government censorship requests.
+In 2019, it removed an episode of Patriot Act with Hasan Minhaj from its service in Saudi Arabia after authorities claimed it violated local cybercrime laws, prompting criticism from free speech advocates and human rights organizations.
+In 2020, Netflix disclosed that it had complied with government requests to restrict access to content in countries including Saudi Arabia, Singapore, Vietnam, and Germany.

 Some media organizations and competitors have criticized Netflix for selectively releasing ratings and viewer numbers of its original programming.
 The company has made claims boasting about viewership records without providing data to substantiate its successes or using problematic estimation methods.
 In March 2020, some government agencies called for Netflix and other streamers to limit services due to increased broadband and energy consumption as use of the platform increased.
-In response, the company announced it would reduce bit rate across all streams in Europe, thus decreasing Netflix traffic on European networks by around 25 percent.
+In response, the company announced it would reduce bit rate across all streams in Europe, thus decreasing Netflix traffic on European networks by around 25%.
 These same steps were later taken in India.

+Netflix played a major role in changing how audiences watch television by encouraging binge-watching, in which viewers watch multiple episodes of a series in one sitting.
+The company's practice of releasing entire seasons of original shows at once differed from the traditional weekly television schedule.
+Netflix also contributed to the decline of cable television by making streaming more popular and increasing demand for original online content.

-In May 2022, Netflix's shareholder Imperium Irrevocable Trust filed a lawsuit against the company for violating the U.S. securities laws.
+In May 2022, Netflix's shareholder Imperium Irrevocable Trust filed a lawsuit against the company for violating the US securities laws.
 In January 2024, a federal judge dismissed the suit, stating that shareholders failed to provide instances of Netflix lying about subscriber growth.